koutraki/koutraki.github.io/_teaching/2016-spring-teaching-1.md

 location: "Cergy, France"
 ---

-Teaching assistant for the spring semenster of 2016.
+Teaching assistant for the spring semester of 2016.

 Responsibilities
 =======